AlizerUncaged/CGHM-External-UI/ReadMe.md

 ## 📋 Contains the...
 - External UI for CGHM.
-- Communication between the external UI and CGHM dll.
+- Communication between the external UI and CGHM Dll.
-- Updater.

-and everything else the external UI does.
+- Updater for the external UI.